Og1Kenobi/aviationbrain/README.md

 python -m venv venv
 venv\Scripts\activate

-# Install dependencies
+# Install dependencies (including Streamlit)
 pip install --upgrade pip
 pip install streamlit openai chromadb sentence-transformers pypdf
-2. Start the LLM Server (in a separate PowerShell window) PowerShellcd E:\aviationbrain\llama
+2. Start the LLM Server (separate PowerShell window) PowerShellcd E:\aviationbrain\llama

-# Example (adjust model name and -ngl for your GPU)
+# Example command - adjust as needed for your model/GPU
 .\llama-server.exe -m ..\models\Qwen_Qwen3-8B-Q5_K_M.gguf -c 8192 --port 8080 -ngl 25 --threads 20
-Keep this window running.
+Keep this window open.
-3. Start the Web Interface
+3. Start AviateGPT (Streamlit Web Interface)
-In the first window:
+In the first PowerShell window:
 PowerShellstreamlit run app.py
-This will open AviateGPT in your web browser at: http://localhost:8501
+This will automatically open AviateGPT in your web browser at: http://localhost:8501
-You can now ask questions like:

-"Can I fly with a cracked windshield under Part 91?"
-"What are the night currency requirements?"
-"Explain 91.155 Class G weather minimums"

 Rebuilding the Knowledge Base
 PowerShellpython ingest_faraim.py
-Run this whenever you add new FAA PDFs or delete the chroma_db folder.
+Run this if you add new PDFs or delete the chroma_db folder.

-Project Files Overview

-app.py → The web interface (Streamlit)
-ingest_faraim.py → Loads and processes your FAA PDFs download_docs.py → Helps download official FAA handbooks chroma_db/ → The search database (created automatically)

 Notes

-Everything runs 100% locally on your computer
+Everything runs 100% locally on your machine
-Works with any GGUF model served on port 8080
-First run after changing models may require re-ingestion
-License: All Rights Reserved (personal use only)
+You can use any GGUF model by changing the server command Streamlit is only used to create the chat interface — no data is sent over the internet

 Made by Jonathan Douglas.